aghilanbaskar/vhost-centos/README.md

 ```
 It will asking for domain name.
 Enter your domain name.
 That's it.

-**Please make sure you have pointed out your A record in DNS to the VM your are going to run this script.**
+**Please make sure you have pointed out your A record in DNS to the VM you are going to run this script.**

 ## Contributing
 Pull requests are welcome.